WHO GOVERNS YOU?

 The first time I faced death, I begged God to spare me.

-I reached out and steadied the very doctor working on me and said,
+I reached out and put my hand on the arm of the very doctor working on me.

 Drifting.